sharmaeshaan/Stats4R/readme.md

 ```
 ./stats4r.sh
 ```
+4. Sit back and wait.
+Depending on your internet connection Stats4R should take approximately 5 - 15 minutes to crawl 25 pages of [/r/r4r](https://www.reddit.com/r/r4r) and analyze about 600 posts

 4. Open your browser and go to http://127.0.0.1:5000/

 To quit, press `ctrl + c` in the terminal window where the program is running.